Parsing Expressions by Recursive Descent

 Aside: Technically, G1 is an example of what is called an LL(1) grammar.
 I don't want to make this essay more technical than it needs to be, so I'm not going to stop and go into what that means.
 End of Aside.

 Let's look at a recursive descent recognizer based on this grammar.
-I call this algorithm a recognizer because all it does is to recognize whether the input is in the language of the grammar or not.
-That is it does not produce an abstract syntax tree, or any other form of output that represents the contents of the input.
+I call this algorithm a recognizer rather than a parser because all it does is to recognize whether the input is in the language of the grammar or not.
+It does not produce an abstract syntax tree, or any other form of output that represents the contents of the input.

 I'll assume that the following subroutines exist: